yerdna/drupal-do-api/README.md

 copy `doapi` folder into `sites/all/modules` (or other place where you put modules usually) of your Drupal 7 site.

-The `doapi_dns`subfolder in `doapi` contains the module for DNS management (add domain to DigitalOcean nameservers, add, edit, delete DNS records of a domain.
+The `doapi_dns`subfolder in `doapi` contains the module for DNS management (add domain to DigitalOcean nameservers, add, edit, delete DNS records of a domain).